apache/logging-log4j2/src/site/markdown/security.md

 When the logging configuration uses a non-default Pattern Layout with a Context Lookup (for example, ``${dollar}${dollar}{ctx:loginId}``), attackers with control over Thread Context Map (MDC) input data can craft malicious input data that contains a recursive lookup, resulting in a StackOverflowError that will terminate the process.
 This is also known as a DOS (Denial of Service) attack.

-$h4 Mitigation
-From version 2.17.0 (for Java 8), only lookup strings in configuration are expanded recursively;
-in any other usage, only the top-level lookup is resolved, and any nested lookups are not resolved.
-Furthermore, error handling has been made more extensive, to catch all Throwables that arise in logging code instead of only Exceptions.
-Finally, when JNDI is enabled, it will only support the `java` protocol.
-The property to enable JNDI has been renamed to `log4j2.enableJndiJava` from `log4j2.enableJndi`.

 ### Mitigation